Behavioral Mapping Templates & Guidance

 journey mapping | thought leadership | teaching

-The Challenge: The Office of Evaluation Sciences (OES) designs behavioral interventions to evaluate for effectiveness in improving policy implementation or government service uptake.
-They asked how they might incorporate journey mapping and similar design methods into their intervention design process.
+Context: The Office of Evaluation Sciences (OES) designs behavioral interventions to evaluate for effectiveness in improving policy implementation or government service uptake.

 I participated in mapping efforts on several projects while working on the guidance as a means of real-time prototyping and gathering feedback.